 Key capabilities

-• Linux Deployment: Runs natively on Linux operating systems, allowing organizations with Linux infrastructure to deploy without Windows Server licensing.
+- Linux Deployment: Runs on Linux without needing Windows Server licenses.

 3- Cisco ThousandEyes